 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 SKINNY BUDDHA vs FAT BUDDHA: WHO IS WHO

 Laughing Buddha, Smiling Buddha, Happy Buddha, Fat Buddha, Jolly Buddha, Lucky Buddha, Chubby Buddha … is not the Buddha.

 Confused?
 If you are curious to learn who the Laughing Buddha was and to find out the difference between Fat Buddha and Skinny Buddha, continue reading.

 Let me start this story of ‘skinny Buddha vs fat Buddha’ with the skinny Buddha.

 The skinny Buddha is the historical Buddha or Siddhartha Gautama.
 Gautama Buddha, also called Shakyamuni Buddha, lived around 600 BC in Lumbini in today’s Nepal, became Buddha or the ‘Enlightened One’.
-He was a spiritual leader on whose teachings the Buddhism was founded.
+He was a spiritual leader according to whose teachings Buddhism was founded.

 Siddhartha Gautama is usually portrayed as thin Buddha as he was slim in appearance.
 Historical Buddha wasn’t fat.
 Prince Siddhartha Gautama left his place and went to live into the wilderness as an ascetic, fasting, and meditating for 6 years seeking the way to defeat life adversities (pain, sorrow, suffering, loss, sickness, death, impermanence…).
 Later he abandoned asceticism and found the ‘Middle Way’, avoiding all extremes (asceticism and hedonism) as the path to Enlightenment.

 Who is the fat Buddha?